Graduate Students

 Master's Students

 Mariah Masse is a Master's student in Dr. Raymond Knight’s sexual violence and psychopathology research lab.
-Mariah graduated in May 2020 with her BA in Psychology from the University of New Hampshire, where she was in Dr. Robert Ross' Brain Cognition lab studying degenerative symptoms of executive functioning in participants with Parkinson's.
-She completed her clinical internship at the Krempels Center as a facilitator where she taught various neuropsychology classes for brain injury survivors.
-Prior to Brandeis University, she was a mental health social worker for a public nonprofit mental health center that provides behavioral health services to those with severe mental illnesses such as Schizophrenia.
+Mariah graduated with her BA in Psychology from the University of New Hampshire in 2020.
+Prior to Brandeis University, she worked as a mental health social worker for a public nonprofit mental health center that provides behavioral health services to those with severe mental illnesses.
 In Dr. Knight's lab, Mariah's thesis focuses on creating a taxometric classification of sexual offenders who target child victims to help communities identify potential risk markers of pedophilic behavior.
-Outside of academia, Mariah enjoys playing soccer in the Eastern Massachusetts Women's Soccer League, snowboarding, hiking throughout New England with her dad, and participating in her local running club.
+Following completion of her Master's degree, Mariah hopes to pursue a PhD in Clinical Psychology.
+Outside of academia, Mariah enjoys playing soccer, snowboarding, reading and being the fun aunt to her friends' pets.